mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 In addition to carrying transmission statistics, RTCP packets can contain application layer control information that cannot directly be mapped to QUIC.
-Examples of this information may include:
+Examples of this information might include:

 * *Source Description* (`PT=202`, `Name=SDES`) and *Application* (`PT=204`,
   `Name=APP`) packet types from {{!RFC3550}}, or